Skip to content

 What is Saltbox?

-• Saltbox is an Ansible and Docker based solution for rapidly deploying a cloud media server using Ubuntu Server 20.04 or Ubuntu Server 22.04 LTS running on AMD64.
+• Saltbox is an Ansible and Docker based solution for rapidly deploying a cloud media server using LTS releases of Ubuntu Server 20.04, 22.04 or 24.04, running on AMD64.
+Non-LTS releases of Ubuntu or Desktop installs are not supported.
+Linux distributions other than Ubuntu are not supported.
 ARM processors, Raspberry Pi notably, are not supported.

-• Primary functions are: the automatic acquisition of media, storing that media on the cloud, and being able to play it back from anywhere and from any device.
+• Primary functions are: the automatic acquisition of media, being able to play it back from anywhere and from any device, and to a lesser extent storing that media on the cloud.

 • NOTE: Saltbox does not have a dashboard or GUI of its own.
 All Saltbox-specific setup and commands are done on the linux command-line.